 Before performing the procedures described in this chapter, be certain that the appropriate system preparation steps have been performed.
 See the System preparation chapter of the HPSS Installation Guide for more information.
 For a system created from scratch, be certain that the HPSS installation and infrastructure configurations have been completed.
 See the HPSS installation and infrastructure configuration chapter of the HPSS Installation Guide for more information.
-To convert from a previous system, see the HPSS Conversion Guide for the steps to follow.
+To convert from a previous system, see the conversion steps provided to you by HPSS support.